pivotal-cf/docs-developer-console/README.md

 All live branches build to the <strong>cf-services > developer-console</strong> pipeline, and are manually pushed to production as needed: [Production pipeline](https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-services?group=developer-console).

-## How to Cherry-pick from one Branch to Another
+## How to Cherry-Pick from one Branch to Another
 1. Make changes in the first branch (usually `master`), commit them, and then push them to the repo.
 2. Copy part of the SHA for the above commit.
 To find this, you can do a `git log`, or look at the list of commits in the github repo.
 3. Checkout the second branch, where you want to copy the changes you made in the first branch.